sabrinakappann/warehouse/README.md

 ### Backend - functionalities to be done to serve the requisites (the order is not mandatory):
 - [X] Create the Item/Component/Compositions base Controller/Model/Data classes
 - BASIC CRUD:
-  - CREATE:
+  - CREATE and UPDATE:
     - [X] Create new Components
     - [X] Create new generic Items (if Composition, no items and quantities defined yet)
-    - [ ] Create new Compositions + its items/quantities
+    - [X] Create new Compositions (without set its items and quantities yet)
+    - [ ] Add items and its quantities to a composition
     - [ ] Business logic validation at entities getters and setters
   - READ:
     - [X] List all items registered